Bug report #4302

 History

-#1 Updated by Steven Mizuno almost 13 years ago
+#1 Updated by Steven Mizuno about 13 years ago

 The problem of some coast lines not showing is due to the object extending beyond the edge of the projection (wrapping around) which makes the transformation from data to projection to screen impossible.
 There is a clipping operation for performance which may contribute to this.
 Zooming in may allow some parts to be rendered.